Unlocking Developer Success: In-Depth Insights

 Lessons from Google

-Google’s Project Aristotle, which aimed to identify the factors contributing to team success, found that psychological safety and a sense of belonging were critical.
-These factors are deeply intertwined with people skills.
+Google’s Project Aristotle, which aimed to identify factors contributing to team success, found that psychological safety and a sense of belonging were critical.
+These factors relate closely to people skills.

 Psychological Safety